smattymatty/mathew-storm-site/philo_content/book/Chapter 3 - The Palace Games.md

 "Lies."
 The word cracked like a whip.
 Theron circled her slowly.
 "Three kitchen staff fled last night.
 The stable master's family departed for the mainland yesterday.
 Even the harbor master has been making inquiries about positions in Athens."
 He stopped directly in front of Lysippe, forcing her to look up at him.
 "So I ask again—what do the servants say?"

 "They say..."
 Lysippe's voice trembled slightly.
 "They say the construction disturbs their sleep.
-That there are sounds from below that... that shouldn't exist."
+That there are sounds from below that... that shouldn't exist.
+And they whisper about the foreign architect—how he works without rest, without fear.
+They've seen him carry stones that should break a man's back, work through the night without fatigue.
+They say he's not natural."

 "And?"

 "And that those who ask too many questions tend to... disappear."

-Theron's smile was cold.
+Theron's smile turned calculating rather than cold.
 "Like that scullery maid, Thalia.
 So interested in the lower passages.
-Such a shame she went missing during the last tribute preparation."
-He turned back to Pasiphaë.
-"The construction site can be so dangerous for the curious."
+Such unfortunate timing, her disappearance."
+He paused, watching Pasiphaë's reaction with the patience of a man who knew exactly which wounds to probe.
+"Though I wonder—was it curiosity that killed her, or did she see something she shouldn't have?
+Something about our... special guest below?"

 The threat hung in the air.
 Thalia hadn't simply gone missing—everyone suspected where missing servants ended up.
 But saying so would acknowledge truths that couldn't be spoken.